aws-amplify/amplify-ci-support/src/credentials_rotators/npm-token-rotation/README.md

 aws secretsmanager create-secret --name npm-username-secret --secret-string "{ \"npm_login_username\": \"my-npm-username\" }"
 ```

-Paste the `ARN` returned from above operation under `npmLoginUsernameSecret`.The `secretKey` (`npm_login_username` in the example) which can be customized.
+Paste the `ARN` returned from above operation under `npmLoginUsernameSecret`.
+The `secretKey` (`npm_login_username` in the example) which can be customized.
 Each of the secret has `secretKey` which indicates the key used to store secrets in SecretManager.
 The `npmLoginUsernameSecret`, `npmLoginPasswordSecret` and `npmOtpSeedSecret` accept optional `roleArn` to support retrieving the credentials from a different account as the NPM credentials can be shared between different teams.

 | Configuration Key                                                | Description                                                                                          |
 | ---------------------------------------------------------------- | ---------------------------------------------------------------------------------------------------- |